 This course is most appropriate for the professional with detailed knowledge in Form 1040 who may be at a mid-level position within an organization with operational or supervisory responsibilities, or both.

 Included with subscription(s):

 Upon successful completion of this course, the user should be able to:

-recognize the rules regarding deductions for the expenses of reservists, qualified performing artists, and state and local government officials paid on a fee basis; contributions to a health savings account; moving expenses; student loan interest; as well as other adjustments to income,
+recognize the rules regarding deductions for the expenses of reservists, qualified performing artists, and state and local government officials paid on a fee basis; contributions to a health savings account; moving expenses; student loan interest; and other adjustments to income,

 determine which expenses a self-employed individual may deduct, such as self-employment tax, health insurance costs, and contributions to a Keogh plan, a Simplified Employee Pension (SEP), or a SIMPLE plan, and